Moonchild6279/Tails-AI/README.md

 # Disclaimer
 This is not a engine nor a framework, it is written code/scripts taken from the 2013 Christian Whitehead Version of Sonic 1/2, and then rewritten to work with the GameMaker Language.
-(For the Pre-built Package, Base Code will be in sudocode) Though you are free to edit it in your preferred coding language.
+(For the Pre-built Package, and somewhat for the Base Code) Though you are free to edit it in your preferred coding language.

 Also, For said Pre-built Package, you ***must backup your work as it assumes you never edited the following***
 - Character Code